-African-American Women and the Struggle for Political Incorporation UGS 303 Unique Number 65420 Fall 2013 TuTh 11:00am to 12:15pm MEZ 1.102 Professor Tasha S. Philpot tphilpot@austin.utexas.edu 4.140 Batts Hall 512-232-3681 Office Hours: TuTh 3:00 pm to 4:30 pm Description This course explores how racial, gender, and class dynamics in the United States have shaped Black women's participation in the American Political System.
+African-American Women and the Struggle for Political Incorporation UGS 303 Unique Number 62660 Spring 2015 TuTh 11:00am to 9:30 am to 11:00 am MEZ 2.124 Professor Tasha S. Philpot tphilpot@austin.utexas.edu 4.140 Batts Hall 512-232-3681 Office Hours: TuTh 2:00 pm to 3:30 pm Description This course explores how racial, gender, and class dynamics in the United States have shaped Black women's participation in the American Political System.
 We will critically examine what impact Black women's position as a marginalized group has had on their ability to benefit from citizenship and equal protection under the law and how this has affected their political behavior.
 Topics will include Black women's engagement in protest politics, social movements, electoral politics, judicial politics, and nontraditional forms of political activism.
 Further, this course will discuss how representations of Black women's aesthetics, sexuality, and reproductive behavior have been used to shape historical and contemporary policy debates.
 This course carries the Writing Flag.
 Writing Flag courses are designed to give students experience with writing in an academic discipline.
 In this class, you can expect to write regularly during the semester, complete substantial writing projects, and receive feedback from your instructor to help you improve your writing.
 You will also have the opportunity to revise one or more assignments, and you may be asked to read and discuss your peers' work.
 You should therefore expect a substantial portion of your grade to come from your written work.
 Writing Flag classes meet the Core Communications objectives of Critical Thinking, Communication, Teamwork, and Personal Responsibility, established by the Texas Higher Education Coordinating Board.
+This course carries the flag for Cultural Diversity in the United States.
+Cultural Diversity courses are designed to increase your familiarity with the variety and richness of the American cultural experience.
+You should therefore expect a substantial portion of your grade to come from assignments covering the practices, beliefs, and histories of at least one U.S. cultural group that has experienced persistent marginalization.
 Prerequisites None.

 Required Text Books

-There is one required text book for this course, which is available for free as an eBook through www.lib.utexas.edu:
+There is one required text book for this course, which is available at the University Co-op:

 Collier-Thomas, Bettye, and V. P. Franklin, eds.
 2001.
 Sisters in the Struggle: African American Women in the Civil Rights-Black Power Movement.
 New York: New York University Press.

 Required Coursepack

 There is also a coursepack for this course, which is available at Paradigm Books, 2116 Guadalupe St., Austin, TX 78705, 512-472-7986.

 Grading

 Your grade will be determined as follows: